-Value of Concentrating Manure Concentrating the manure on a small area may appear as a waste, but re-sults have always been in favor of so doing.
-The Massachusetts Board of Agriculture calls attention to the fact that the keeper of a livery stable applied the manure from fifteen horses on an arer and a half of land for sev-eral years and harvested two and three crops of hay each year, the aggregate being seven and a half tons each seaor more than three times as much non. as the land would have produced without such treatment.
+Value of Concentrating Manure.
+Concentrating the manure on a small area may appear as a waste, but re-sults have always been in favor of so doing.
+The Massachusetts Board of Agriculture calls attention to the fact that the keeper of a livery stable ap-plied the manure from fifteen horses on an acre and a half of land for sev eral years and harvested two and three crops of hay each year, the aggregate being seven and a half tons each seaor more than three times as much as the land would have produced with out such treatment.

-Milk and Meat For Poultry, The impression is more or less skimmed, will take the place of meat in the poultry ration.
-While no one will question the value of milk as a poultry food it should be remembered that it contains but ten per cent. of solids after it is skimmed, as against eighty-nine per cent, ot solids in meat, of which four per cent, is is mineral matter absolutely essential to egg production.
-In the consumption of milk in place of meat the fowl is compelled to drink too much water contained therein in order to obtain the result of the second se the required solids.
-When milk is fed in connection with meat we have a combination making a most profitable feeding.
+Milk and Meat For Poultry.

+The impression is more or less general that milk, either pure or skimmed, will take the place of meat in the poultry ration.
+While no one will question the value of milk as a poultry food it should be remembered that it contains but ten per cent. of solids after it is skimmed, as against eighty-nine per cent. ot solida in meat, of which four per cent. is mineral matter absolutely essential to mineral matter absolutely essential to egg production.
+In the consumption of milk in place of meat the fowl is compelled to drink too much water contained therein in order to obtain the required solids.
+When milk is fed in connection with meat we have a combination making a most profit-able feeding.
 The milk may be either whole or skimmed, but it should at no time be fed when very sour, as it then decomposes.
-A very small amount of cooked fat meat is not objectionable, but the best is lean meat with the bone, the latter run through a bone cutter.
+A very small then decomposes.
+A very small amount of cooked fat meat is not ob-jectionable, but the best is leau meat with the bone, the latter run through a bone cutter.

-Use and Cost of Land Plaster.
+Use and Cost of Land Plaster

 Land plaster is sold very cheaply in places where the rock suitable for grinding it from is abundant.
 It is there, too, that it appears to do most good, probably in part because the gypsum rock has always enough holes through it to make good drainage.
 There is no use putting plaster on land that is most of the year full of water.
-Its best effect is always found on light and dry soils, for one of the properties of plaster is to attract moistare, which such soil usually needs.
+Its best effect is always found on light and dry soils, for one of the properties of plaster is to attract moisture, which such soil usually needs.
 We have known plaster sold at the mills as low as \$2 per ton in winter when most of the rock grinding is done.
-Ten or fifteen miles away and in sammer, when farmers want to use it for crops, the price would jump up to \$4.50 and \$5 per ton.
-So those who used much platter generally went with sleighe during a run of good sleighing, when they would sometimes draw two tons or more on a load.
-A half bushel of plaster weighs pretty near 100 pounds, so that a good deal can be put in an ordinary sleigh box, and drawn by a smart team when the sleighing was at its best. - American Cultivator.
+Ten or fifteen miles away and in summer, when farmers want to use it for crops the price would jump up to \$4.50 and \$5 per ton.
+So those who used much plaster' generally went with sleighs during a run of, good sleighing, when they would sometimes draw two tons or more on a load.
+A half bushel of plaster weighs pretty near 1,00 pounds, so that a good deal can be put in an ordinary sleigh box, and drawn by a smart team when the sleighing was a its best. - American Cultivator.

-Petding Cattle For Murket.
+Feeding Cattle For Market.